keremburakyilmaz/website-fingerprinting/README.md

     })();
 ```

-- This audio-based fingerprinting snippet uses the Web Audio API in an offline (non-real-time) context to generate a tone and capture the resulting waveform.
+- This code snippet uses the Web Audio in an offline context to generate a tone and capture the resulting waveform.
 It creates an oscillator node, connects it to the audio context, renders it, and then hashes the raw sample data.
-By analyzing the subtle differences in the returned audio buffer, we can distinguish devices based on how their audio processing pipeline (digital-to-analog converters, audio drivers, signal path, floating-point math, resampling, filters) distort or transform the signal.
+By using the subtle differences in the returned audio buffer, we can differentiate devices based on how they produce or transform the sound data.

-- As Fingerprint's blog [12] explains, even though the same oscillator and audio settings are used, minor changes arise due to device and driver specifics - resulting in a unique “audio fingerprint.”
+- As Fingerprint's blog [12] explains, even though the same oscillator and audio settings are used, small changes occur due to device and driver specifics, resulting in a unique audio fingerprint.

 ##### 2.1.1.4 Font Enumeratiom[14]: